Housing Solutions for Survivors of Domestic Violence

 Monday, October 30, 2023 • 9:00 am to 1:00 pm

-Join us in-person for our 2nd Annual Symposium on Monday, October 30th from 9:00 AM to 1:00 PM at Engelman Recital Hall – Baruch College in Manhattan.
+Our 2nd Annual Symposium took place on Monday, October 30th from 9:00 AM to 1:00 PM at Engelman Recital Hall – Baruch College in Manhattan.

-The event will include a keynote address and three panel discussions.
-Kelli Owens, Executive Director of the NYS Office for the Prevention of Domestic Violence, and Cecile Noel, Commissioner of the NYC Mayor’s Office to End Domestic and Gender-Based Violence, are among the confirmed speakers.
+The event included a keynote address and three panel discussions.
+Kelli Owens, Executive Director of the NYS Office for the Prevention of Domestic Violence, and Cecile Noel, Commissioner of the NYC Mayor’s Office to End Domestic and Gender-Based Violence, were among the confirmed speakers.

-Registration will open at 8:45 AM.
-Coffee and light breakfast will be served.
+Registration opened at 8:45 AM.
+Coffee and light breakfast was served.

 Homelessness and Domestic Violence